 The snow and ice crunched beneath our shoes as we walked for about twenty minutes to reach our fishing spot.
 There were already about a dozen other anglers there waiting to be among the first to throw a line in and catch the first trout of the year.

-There was about three inches of snow on the ground and it was obvious that some rain had previously frozen as well.
-Things were slippery, but all we were doing was standing still so we didn’t think there’s be anything to be that cautious about.
+There were about three inches of snow on the ground and it was obvious that some rain had previously frozen as well.
+Things were slippery, but all we were doing was standing still so we didn’t think there’d be anything to be that cautious about.

 The water was ripping fast down the stream like rapids.
 It was too shallow to take a raft down, but some areas had deep spots.